"The U.S. Food and Drug Administration today approved Sivextro (tedizolid phosphate), a new antibacterial drug, to treat adults with skin infections.

 Sodium hyaluronate oral gel may cause a mild burning sensation in your mouth.

 This is not a complete list of side effects and others may occur.
-Tell your doctor...
+Call your doctor for medical advice about...

 What are the precautions when taking hyaluronic acid sodium salt (Bionect Cream, Gel)?